Spatially mapping the thermal conductivity of graphene by an opto-thermal method: Introduction

-Of particular interest are also the thermal properties of layered materials.
+Of particular interest are the thermal properties of layered materials.
 Due to their broad range of conductivity values and their atomically thin nature, such materials are highly relevant for heat management at the nanoscale.\cite{Shahil.2012,Balandin.2020} One of the most appealing materials is graphene, with extraordinarily high thermal conductivity values.
 However, extracting the thermal properties of 2D materials is challenging, in particular when suspended to reduce the influence of the substrate.
-For example, time-domain thermoreflectance cannot be applied to 2D materials \cite{Kasirga.2020}, as the material is too thin.
-Scanning thermal probe microscopy, on the other hand, despite possessing nanometer resolution, is highly delicate to perform on suspended sheets of atomically thin 2D materials.
-Moreover, both techniques rely on the presence of on-chip heaters for pumping heat into the system.
-Raman spectroscopy can overcome these difficulties, as it can utilise the excitation laser to locally heat the device, while at the same time measuring the local temperature.
-Moreover, Raman spectroscopy can easily be performed on suspended graphene for eliminating the influence of the substrate.
-In fact, using Raman spectroscopy, Balandin and Ghosh et al.\cite{Balandin.2008, Ghosh.2008} determined the thermal conductivity of suspended graphene to be as high as $\sim$5000~Wm$^{-1}$K$^{-1}$ at room temperature.
+For example, time-domain thermoreflectance cannot be applied to 2D materials as the material is too thin\cite{Kasirga.2020}.
+Scanning thermal probe microscopy, on the other hand, despite possessing nanometer resolution, is highly delicate to perform on suspended 2D materials.
+Moreover, both techniques rely on on-chip heaters for channeling heat into the system.
+Raman spectroscopy can overcome these difficulties, as it can utilize the excitation laser to locally heat the device, while at the same time measuring the local temperature.
+Moreover, Raman spectroscopy can be conveniently performed on suspended graphene films for eliminating the influence of the substrate.
+Using Raman spectroscopy, Balandin and Ghosh \textit{et al.}\cite{Balandin.2008, Ghosh.2008} determined the thermal conductivity of suspended graphene to be as high as $\sim$5000~Wm$^{-1}$K$^{-1}$ at room temperature.
 Their opto-thermal method, measuring the shift of the Raman G-band upon laser irradiation for estimating the local temperature, has been extensively used in literature since.
 Alternatives based on the intensity ratio of Stokes to anti-Stokes Raman scattering\cite{Faugeras.2010} or the Raman 2D-band\cite{Lee.2011} have also been reported.